shopware/docs/guides/plugins/plugins/checkout/cart/tax-provider.md

 {% endcode %}

-If you have taken these steps, your tax provider should be ready.
-You should see the new tax provider showing up in the administration in `Settings > Tax`, where you can change the active state, priority and availability rule manually afterwards.
+You should now see the new tax provider showing up in the Administration in `Settings > Tax`, where you can change the active state, priority and availability rule manually.